phas-io/camspec/index.md

 The [specification is under the MIT license](https://camspec.org/LICENSE.md).
 It is available for both commercial and non-commercial usage.

-The CAMSPEC format was developed by [Phasio](https://phas.io) and is currently maintained by the Phasio team.
+The CAMSPEC format was initially developed by [Phasio](https://phas.io) and is currently maintained by the Phasio team.